-Some of the links on this page are affiliate links, which means that if you buy something after clicking it, we will be credited for referring you.
-We would never recommend anything that we haven’t used ourselves; the services we’re highlighting here have all played a big part in helping us along with our journey.
+Disclaimer: Some of the links on this page are affiliate links, which means that if you buy something after clicking, we will be credited for referring you.
+There is no additional cost to you, and we only recommend products that we have used ourselves and trust.

 Our absolute go-to for booking travel accommodation is HostelWorld.
 We tend to look for budget options for accommodations, are hostels are usually our jam.
 This is the most comprehensive and transparent hostel booking and review site, with over 36,000 accommodations listed around the world and over 10 million reviews.
 It’s accessible, clean and easy to use.